Pointe-Sapin, New Brunswick

-Pointe-Sapin is a settlement on the northern coast of New Brunswick, Canada, on the Northumberland Strait in the Gulf of the St. Lawrence.
+Pointe-Sapin is a settlement on the northern coast of New Brunswick, Canada, on the Northumberland Strait in the Gulf of St. Lawrence.
 As a designated place in the 2011 Census, it had a population of 350 living in 165 of its 192 total private dwellings.
 Pointe-Sapin lies in the Atlantic Time Zone (AST/ADT) and observes daylight saving time.

 The former local service district of Pointe-Sapin took its name from the community but included all of Carleton Parish east of Kouchibouguac National Park.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Pointe-Sapin had a population of 475 living in 223 of its 257 total private dwellings, a change of from its 2016 population of 477.
 With a land area of 71.54 km2, it had a population density of in 2021.